Communication-constrained hypothesis testing: Optimality, robustness, and reverse data processing inequalities: Reverse data processing inequality for quantized channels

 \end{enumerate} \end{definition}

 Some examples of well-behaved $f$-divergences include the total variation distance, squared Hellinger distance, symmetrized $\chi^2$-divergence, symmetrized KL-divergence, and triangular discrimination (see \Cref{claim:wellBehExamples} for more details).
 If $f$ is differentiable at $1$, $f'(1) = 0$, and the corresponding $f$-divergence is symmetric, then $f$ satisfies \ref{item:symmetry}~\cite{Gilardoni06,Sason15}.
-Given an $f$-divergence that does not satisfy \ref{item:symmetry}, we can construct a new $f$-divergence with $\tilde{f}(x):= f(x) + x f(1/x)$, which is also a convex function\footnote{This can be checked by noting that $\tilde{f}''(x) = f''(x) + \frac{1}{x^3} f''(x)$, which is non-negative, as $f$ is convex.} satisfying $\tilde{f}(1) = 0$ and \ref{item:symmetry}.
+Given an $f$-divergence that does not satisfy \ref{item:symmetry}, we can construct a new $f$-divergence with $\tilde{f}(x):= f(x) + x f(1/x)$, which is also a convex function---this can be checked by noting that $\tilde{f}''(x) = f''(x) + \frac{1}{x^3} f''(x)$, which is non-negative, as $f$ is convex---satisfying $\tilde{f}(1) = 0$ and \ref{item:symmetry}.
+Furthermore, the convexity and non-negativity of $f$ means $\alpha$ must be at least $1$.